-30. Class 9 of privileged instances: borderline instances, which I also $\cdot$ though not again in this work call 'instances of sharing'.
+- 30. Class 9 of privileged instances: borderline instances, which I also though not again in this work call 'instances of sharing'.
 They exhibit species of bodies that seem to be made up out of two species, or elements that lie between one species and another.
 These instances could properly be classified as unique instances, since in the whole scheme of things they are rare and out of the ordinary.
-But they are important enough to deserve a class of their own, for

-- •they are excellent indicators of the composition and structure of things, - •they suggest causes for how many and what ordinary species the world contains, and

-•they lead the intellect from what is to what can be.
-Examples of these ·borderline instances · are:

-- moss, which is between putrescence and a plant, some comets, between stars and blazing meteors, flying fish, between birds and fish, - •bats, between birds and quadrupeds, - -bais, between birds and quadrupeds - •the ape, $\cdot$ between man and beast $\cdot$ noted on page 1, 'art' in this work refers to any human activity that involves techniques and requires skills.
-In the present section Bacon is evidently thinking mainly of practical 'arts' such as engineering, weaving, glass-blowing etc., though his mention of 'liberal arts' may be a gesture towards painting, music, poetry etc.] Our main object $\cdot$ in scienceis to make nature serve our needs and wants; and it's suitable to that end that we should list the works that are already in man's power (like listing the provinces that have already been subdued and occupied $\cdot$ before embarking on new conquests $\cdot$ ), especially the clearest and most perfect of them; because they are a good starting-point for the journey...
+But they are important enough to deserve a class of their own, for - •they are excellent indicators of the composition and structure of things, - •they suggest causes for how many and what ordinary species the world contains, and - •they lead the intellect from what is to what can be.
+Examples of these ·borderline instances · are: - •moss, which is between putrescence and a plant, - •some comets, between stars and blazing meteors, - •flying fish, between birds and fish, - •bats, between birds and quadrupeds, - •the ape, ·between man and beast· - -the ape of which Ennius wrote 'the ape, repulsive creature, how like us!'.
+Also mongrel animals that mix two different species, and the like. - 31.
+Class 10 of privileged instances: instances of ·humanpower. . . . which I also call 'instances of man's ingenuity' or 'of his physical skill'.
+These are the noblest, most perfect-as it were the ultimate-products of each ·human· art.
+[As noted on page 1, 'art' in this work refers to any human activity that involves techniques and requires skills.
+In the present section Bacon is evidently thinking mainly of practical 'arts' such as engineering, weaving, glass-blowing etc., though his mention of 'liberal arts' may be a gesture towards painting, music, poetry etc.] Our main object in science is to make nature serve our needs and wants; and it's suitable to that end that we should list the works that are already in man's power (like listing the provinces that have already been subdued and occupied before embarking on new conquests), especially the clearest and most perfect of them; because they are a good starting-point for the journey...